 When the protection order phase begins, the range of work undertaken is directed at addressing the identified protective concerns (that led to the court making a protection order) thereby working towards the goal of ending child protection involvement at the expiration of the order.
 A decision to end child protection involvement where a child has been subject to a protection order, is a determination that is significant for the child and family and therefore requires close attention to the management of the process to end involvement.
-The decision to end involvement will follow a review of the case plan and may be decided for a number of reasons:
+The decision to end involvement will follow a risk assessment review and a review of the case plan, and may be decided for a number of reasons:

 - Child protection involvement is no longer necessary to ensure the safety and development of the child and the parents or caregivers have demonstrated their capacity and willingness to protect the child from future harm and promote their safety, development and wellbeing.

 - The protective concerns have been addressed and the family is better serviced by a community agency or other service.

 - The permanency objective for the child has been achieved.